YRMYJASKA/TextSoup/README.md

 Change to the TextSoup directory

-3. ``./install && make``
+3. ``sudo ./configure && make``

-Add the textSoup directory to the PATH environment variable and build the program using make
+Add the textSoup directory to the PATH environment variable and generate config files.

+Then build the program using make

 # Usage